sinai-dev/UnityExplorer/README.md

 0. Load the DLL from your mod or inject it.
 1. Create an instance of Unity Explorer with `new ExplorerCore();`
-2. You will need to call ExplorerCore.Update() (static method) from your Update method.
+2. You will need to call `ExplorerCore.Update()` (static method) from your Update method.
 3. Subscribe to the `ExplorerCore.OnLog__` methods for logging.

-## Mod Config
+## Settings

-You can access the settings via the "Options" page of the main menu, or directly from the config at `Mods\UnityExplorer\config.ini` (generated after first launch).
+You can change the settings via the "Options" page of the main menu, or directly from the config file (generated after first launch).
+The config file will be found either inside a "UnityExplorer" folder in the same directory as where you put the DLL file, or for BepInEx it will be at `BepInEx\config\UnityExplorer\`.

 `Main Menu Toggle` (KeyCode)
 * Default: `F7`